Hannnah1/RHOKSAT/README.md

 run the commands under the section titled "ubuntu PPA installation"
-Next we need to install gnuradio support for the LimeSDR That is done through a plugin with installation instructions [here](https://wiki.myriadrf.org/Gr-limesdr_Plugin_for_GNURadio) In the very near future we will also need the blocks for satelite encoding and decoding [found here](https://github.com/daniestevez/gr-satellites)
+Next we need to install gnuradio support for the LimeSDR That is done through a plugin with installation instructions [here](https://wiki.myriadrf.org/Gr-limesdr_Plugin_for_GNURadio) In the very near future we will also need the blocks for satelite encoding and decoding [found here](https://github.com/daniestevez/gr-satellites)  The installation instructions can be found [here](https://gr-satellites.readthedocs.io/en/latest/installation_ppa.html#installing-using-the-ubuntu-ppa)
 Important things to note about gnuradio:
   * Properties in a block that are underlined can be changed at runtime.
   * The colors corospond to the type of variable expected/produced.